Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: DM-induced -ray spectrum

 \section{DM-induced $\gamma$-ray spectrum}

-In this appendix, we provide further details about our modelling of the DM-induced photon spectrum in the model under study.
-For the primary spectra of $\gamma$ rays we rely on the PPPC data\cite{Cirelli:2010xx}, cf. also Ref.\cite{Fortin:2009rq} for useful discussion.
-We denote the relevant spectrum obtained in the rest frame of the dark Higgs boson by $(dN_\gamma/dE_{\gamma}^{h_D})_{h_D}$.
-In order to obtain the final flux of photons in the Galactic frame, we first boost this spectrum to the $A^\prime$ rest frame\cite{Mardon:2009rc}
+In this appendix, we provide further details about our modeling of the DM-induced photon spectrum in the model under study.
+For the primary spectra of $\gamma$ rays, we rely on the PPPC data~\cite{Cirelli:2010xx}; see also Ref.~\cite{Fortin:2009rq} for useful discussion.
+We denote the relevant spectrum obtained in the rest frame of the dark Higgs boson by $(dN_\gamma/dE_{\gamma}^{\prime})_{h_D}$.
+We then boost the photon spectrum into the $\chi$ rest frame.
+For each fixed value of the $h_D$ energy, $E_{h_D}$, we obtain the corresponding photon spectrum from the $\chi\chi\to \eta\eta h_D$ process as